 For tenure track faculty, no time will be counted toward fulfillment of their probationary period for tenure while on leave.

-Each recipient must, upon leave completion, file copies of a report of leave activities with the Departmental Chair (or equivalent), the Dean, and the Executive Vice President for Academic and Research Affairs.
+Each recipient must, upon leave completion, file copies of a report of leave activities with the Departmental Chair (or equivalent), the Dean, and the Executive Vice President and Chief Academic Officer.

 Fall and Spring Deadlines